 This course approaches drawing as a way of thinking and seeing.
 Students will be introduced to a range of drawing issues, as well as a variety of media, including charcoal, graphite, ink and oil stick.
 Subject matter includes still life, the figure, landscape and architecture.
 Representation, abstraction and working from imagination will be explored.
 A structured independent project will be given at the end of the semester.

 The objective of this course is to provide a broad overview of the discipline of architecture: its history, theories, methodologies; its manners of thinking and working.
 Rather than a chronological survey, the course will be organized thematically, with examples drawn from a range of historical periods as well as contemporary practice.
 Through lectures, readings, and discussions every student will acquire a working knowledge of key texts, buildings and architectural concepts.

 An introduction to the materials and methods of painting.
-The areas to be covered are color and its interaction, the use of form and scale, painting from a model, painting objects with a concern for their mass and interaction with light.
+The areas to be covered are specifically color and its interaction, the use of form and scale, painting from a model, painting objects with a concern for their mass and its interaction with light.

 The course focuses on the social forces that shape design thinking.
 Its objective is to introduce architectural and urban design issues to build design and critical thinking skills from a multidisciplinary perspective.
 The studio is team-taught from faculty across disciplines to expose students to the multiple forces within which design operates.

 This seminar introduces urban studies research methods through a study of New York in conversation with other cities.
 Focused on communities and landmarks represented in historical accounts, literary works, art and film, we will travel through cityscapes as cultural and mythological spaces - from the past to the present day.
 We will examine how standards of evidence shape what is knowable about cities and urban life, what "counts" as knowledge in urban studies, and how these different disciplinary perspectives construct and limit knowledge about cities as a result.